singh-man/books/crackingTheCoding/17_hard.md

 - If count₂(0s)  <=  count₂(1s), then LSB₂(v) = 0.
 - If count₂(0s)  >   count₂(1s), then LSB₂(v) = 1.

 We can repeat this process for each bit.
-On each iteration, we count the number of Osand 1s in bit i to check if LSBi(v) is O or 1.
+On each iteration, we count the number of 0s and 1s in bit i to check if LSBᵢ(v) is 0 or 1.
 Then, we discard the numbers where LSBᵢ(x) != LSBᵢ(v).
 That is, if v is even, we discard the odd numbers, and so on.

 By the end of this process, we will have computed all bits inv.In each successive iteration, we look at n, then n/2, then n/4, and so on, bits.
 This results in a runtime of O(N).